 The next thing you want to look for in a sunglass is the style.
 The style of the frame can be a fashionable decision as well as a functional one.
 In general, a larger sunglass is going to protect you from bad light rays as well as wind and dust.
 However, a larger lens can sometimes cause problems for your vision.
 Bigger isn’t always better, especially if you have a higher or stronger glasses prescription.
 And, if your prescription requires a significant amount of astigmatism protection, a larger lens can distort your view.

 Side protection will decrease the amount of wind, dust, dirt, and pollen that could get into your eyes.
-You can increase the amount of side protection is a sunglass by either wearing a pair of sunglasses with a flat front and thick or heavier side arms, or wraparound style of glasses.
+You can increase the amount of side protection is a sunglass by either wearing a pair of sunglasses with a flat front and thick or heavier side arms, or a wraparound style of glasses.

 Again, if you have a high prescription or require a lot of astigmatism correction, the flat front, large sided sunglasses are the best option.
 Blocking wind and air from the sides is important for patients who have dry eyes, allergies, or work in windy environments.